dmccreary/intelligent-textbooks/docs/tutorial/getting-started.md

 ### Step 1: Install Conda

-Follow the instuctions for your comptuer on the anaconda website for downloading miniconda.
+Follow the instructions for your computer on the anaconda website for downloading miniconda.

 [https://docs.anaconda.com/miniconda/install/](https://docs.anaconda.com/miniconda/install/)